Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 CF-PA:

-Black mechanical parts created by Flashforge Creator 4, including gears and fan blades, showcasing industrial 3D printing capabilities.
+Black 3D-printed mechanical parts and fan components created by Flashforge Creator 4, showcasing precision and industrial application potential.

 PA:

-Flashforge Creator 4 3D-printed parts displayed on a black background, showcasing intricate design and precision details.
+Flashforge Creator 4 3D-printed parts on a black background, showcasing intricate details and precision manufacturing capabilities.

 TPU: